fastlane/fastlane/README.md

     sigh download_all

-For a list of available commands run
+For a list of available parameters and commands run

     sigh --help